-(2) Federal programs not labeled Type A under paragraph (b)(1) of this section must be labeled Type B programs.

-(3) The inclusion of large loan and loan guarantees (loans) must not result in the exclusion of other programs as Type A programs.
+- (2) Federal programs not labeled Type A under paragraph (b)(1) of this section must be labeled Type B programs. - (3) The inclusion of large loan and loan guarantees (loans) must not result in the exclusion of other programs as Type A programs.
 When a Federal program providing loans exceeds four times the largest non-loan program it is considered a large loan program, and the auditor must consider this Federal program as a Type A program and exclude its values in determining other Type A programs.
 This recalculation of the Type A program is performed after removing the total of all large loan programs.
-For the purposes of this paragraph a program comprises fifty percent or more of the total Federal awards expended for loans within the program comprises fifty percent or more of the total Federal awards expended for the program is treated as one program and the value of Federal awards expended under a loan program is determined as described in §200.502 Basis for determining Federal awards expended.

-(4) For biennial audits permitted under §200.504 Frequency of audits, the determination of Type A and Type B programs must be based upon the Federal awards expended during the two-year period.

-(c) Step two.
+For the purposes of this paragraph a program is only considered to be a Federal program providing loans if the value of Federal awards expended for loans within the program comprises fifty percent or more of the total Federal awards expended for the program.
+A cluster of programs is treated as one program and the value of Federal awards expended under a loan program is determined as described in §200.502 Basis for determining Federal awards expended. - (4) For biennial audits permitted under §200.504 Frequency of audits, the determination of Type A and Type B programs must be based upon the Federal awards expended during the two-year period. - (c) Step two.
 (1) The auditor must identify Type A programs which are low-risk.
-In making this determination, the auditor must consider whether the requirements in §200.519 Criteria for Federal program risk paragraph (c), the results of audit followup, or any changes in personnel or systems affecting the program indicate significantly increased risk and preclude the program from being low risk.
-For a Type A program to be considered low-risk, it must have been audited as a major program in at least one of the two most recent audit periods (in the most recent audit period in the case of a biennial audit), and, in the most recent audit period, the program must have not had: (i) Internal control deficiencies which were identified as material weaknesses in the auditor's report on internal control for major programs as required under §200.515 Audit reporting, paragraph (c);
+In making this determination, the auditor must consider whether the requirements in §200.519 Criteria for Federal program risk paragraph (c), the results of audit follow-up, or any changes in personnel or systems affecting the program indicate significantly increased risk and preclude the program from being low risk.
+For a Type A program to be considered low-risk, it must have been audited as a major program in at least one of the two most recent audit periods (in the most recent audit period in the case of a biennial audit), and, in the most recent audit period, the program must have not had: